-The University has four campuses in South Australia at North Terrace, Waite, Roseworthy and Thebarton.
+The University has three campuses in South Australia at North Terrace, Waite and Roseworthy.

 Located in the heart of Adelaide, the main campus at North Terrace forms part of the city's cultural promenade surrounded by the state's art gallery, museum and library.

 The campus provides a mix of the historical and contemporary, combining old sandstone buildings with state-of-the-art teaching, learning and research facilities.

 North Terrace is the main location for undergraduate teaching and a vast range of research activities.

 For detailed information and campus maps, visit the North Terrace campus page.